 -

 Wall clock.
-Case made of walnut, wood, etc. 19th century.
-Wall clock with a carved walnut wood case decorated with architectural elements of classicist influence combining wood tones.
-The white dial has Roman numerals for the hours and lines for the minutes; the pendulum has a decoration of thin stems on the sides of an arrow and two letters (RA), and a plate on the case, also white, to measure its oscillation.
+Case made of walnut wood, wood, etc. 19th century.
+Wall clock with a carved walnut wood case decorated with classically influenced architectural elements, combining wood tones.
+The white dial features Roman numerals for the hours and lines for the minutes; the pendulum has a decoration of thin stems on either side of an arrow and two letters (RA), and a plate on the white case to measure its oscillation.

 · Size: 34x80 cms.